-The BMW 5-Series
+The 2005 BMW 5-Series

 The 5-series is currently in its seventh generation and is BMW’s second-best selling model after the less expensive 3-series; accounting for nearly one-half of BMW’s profit margin as recently as 2010.
 BMW has sold nearly 8 million units within the 5-series since the inception of the model.

-Theis part of the E60 fifth generation of the model.
+The 2005 BMW 5-series is part of the E60 fifth generation of the model.
 It can be bought as either a four-door saloon or as a five-door estate wagon.
-BMW offers thirteen engine options around the world, all of which cab be paired to either a six-speed or seven-speed automatic gearbox.
+BMW offers thirteen engine options around the world, all of which can be paired to either a six-speed or seven-speed automatic gearbox.

-Depending on which unit you buy within the 5-series, it can be equipped with active cruise control with Stop & Go, heads-up display, a Harman Kardon Logic7 stereo system, Dynamic Stability Control, voice control, adaptive xenon headlamps, BMW’s proprietary Night Vision system, run-flat tyres, Lane Departure, LED rear lights, and a Lane Departure Warning system.
+Depending on which unit you buy within the 5-series, it can be equipped with active cruise control with Stop & Go, heads-up display, a Harman Kardon Logic7 stereo system, Dynamic Stability Control, voice control, adaptive xenon headlamps, BMW’s proprietary Night Vision system, run-flat tires, Lane Departure, LED rear lights, and a Lane Departure Warning system.

-As you can see, the entire BMW 5-series is well appointed and roomy enough for a small family.
+The the entire BMW 5-series is well appointed and roomy enough for a small family.
 It also a statement car capable of transporting up to four clients or co-workers.

-The BMW 7-Series
+The 2005 BMW 7-Series

 The BMW 7-series is a full-sized luxury group that was introduced for the 1977 model year.
 The 7-series replaced the BMW E3 ”New Six” model.
 It is currently in its sixth generation.

 The facelift extended the 7-series wheel base to 2,990 mm.
 Its length became 5,039 mm and its height became 1,491 mm.
 Other upgrades included the extensive use of genuine wood trim and a departure from BMW’s driver-centric interior focus.
-Additionally, controls for the power seats were placed on the center console and rear headroom was increased for passenger comfort.
+Additionally, controls for the power seats were placed on the centre console and rear headroom was increased for passenger comfort.